MicrosoftLearning/mslearn-fabric/Instructions/Labs/08d-data-science-batch.md

 ---
 lab:
-    title: 'Train and track a model in Microsoft Fabric'
+    title: 'Generate and save batch predictions'
-    module: 'Train and track machine learning models with MLflow in Microsoft Fabric'
+    module: 'Generate batch predictions using a deployed model in Microsoft Fabric'
 ---

-# Use notebooks to train a model in Microsoft Fabric
+# Generate and save batch predictions

 In this lab, you'll train a machine learning model to predict a quantitative measure of diabetes.
 You'll train a regression model with scikit-learn, and track and compare your models with MLflow.